Beta Particles - A Definition

 Beta particles play a crucial role in the nuclear industry, where they are used in various applications, including radiation therapy, thickness gauging, and environmental monitoring.

 Beta-emitting isotopes are utilized in nuclear medicine for diagnostic imaging and cancer therapy, while beta particles are used in industrial processes for precise measurements and monitoring of materials.
-Beta particles also have important applications in nuclear research and environmental monitoring in the nuclear industry.
+Beta particles also have critical applications in nuclear research and environmental monitoring in the nuclear industry.

 Conclusion